awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

   1. Amazon Connect console provided session attributes: Defined in the **Get customer input** block\.

   1. Service defaults: These are used only if no attributes are defined\.
 + You can prompt contacts to end their input with a pound key \# and to cancel it using the star key \*\.
 When you use a Lex bot, if you don't prompt customers to end their input with \#, they will end up waiting five seconds for Lex to stop waiting for additional key presses\.
-It's not possible to configure Lex to wait a shorter length of time\.
 + To control time\-out  functionality, you can use Lex session attributes in this block, or in set them in your Lex Lambda function\.
 If you choose to set the attributes in a Lex Lambda function, the default values are used until the Lex bot is invoked\.
 For more information, see [Using Lambda Functions](https://docs.aws.amazon.com/lex/latest/dg/using-lambda.html) in the *Amazon Lex Developer Guide*\.
 + When you specify one of the session attributes described in this article, you can use wildcards\.
 They let you set multiple slots for an intent or bots\.